SvenjaCSch/alpaca_telegram_chatbot/README.md

 ### Evaluation of the conversations
 As previously mentioned in the introduction, there were studies that proposed evaluation metrics that help evaluate a chatbot's performance.
 We took the evaluation metrics presented by Verselica et al. (2018) as a guideline to create our own.
 Some perspectives were left out since we did not consider them as important for this project.
 Our main focus lies on the user's experience and on the linguistic performance of the chatbot.

+An independent rater who had not involved in the chat would first read the static conersation logs, then give a score to each the following perspectives, based on their understanding and judgement of the conversation quality, as well as how well the chatbot reached the goal under the that particular scenario.

 (The full table is on Google Docs and can be found in the appendix part.)

 1) Quantity: Task Completion: Measure how effectively the chatbot helps users achieve their goals and complete tasks during the conversation.
+(1 to 5)
 2) Quality: Accuracy of Responses: Evaluate the correctness and relevance of the chatbot's answers to user queries and prompts.
+(1 to 5)
 3) Manner: Naturalness: Assess how well the chatbot maintains a natural and human-like conversational style, making the interaction more pleasant and engaging.
+(1 to 5)
 4) Language Variation: Analyze the chatbot's ability to use a variety of language and expressions to avoid repetitive responses and maintain an interesting conversation.
+(1 to 5)
 5) Relation: Context Sensitiveness: Determine how well the chatbot responds based on the context of the conversation, showing an understanding of user input and providing appropriate replies.
+(1 to 5)
 6) Ease of Understanding: How easily can the chatbot’s responses be understood, avoiding confusion?
+(1 to 5)

 #### Evaluation categorization
 1) **Poor**: The chatbot's performance is significantly lacking - there is a major need for improvement.